Credit Union Information

 *+ General Session

-With questions about the 2013 Fall Conference, please contact MnCUN Director of Education Sue Groskreutz by email or at (651) 288-5521.
+With questions about the 2014 Fall Conference, please contact MnCUN Director of Education Sue Groskreutz by email or at (651) 288-5521.
+All cancellations and substitutions must be submitted via email.